Analysis Package

 The modules below expose specialised calculations that sit on top of the core Problem Table workflow.
 Some are used automatically when corresponding options are enabled, while others are better viewed as expert-level helper libraries.

 The Heat Pump and refrigeration stack is documented separately in Heat Pump and Refrigeration because it spans a dedicated package with multiple cycle optimisers and helper modules.
-The main low-level entrypoints remain compute_direct_heat_pump_or_refrigeration_target(...) and compute_indirect_heat_pump_or_refrigeration_target(...) in OpenPinch.services.heat_pump_integration.heat_pump_and_refrigeration_entry.
+The main low-level entrypoints remain compute_direct_heat_pump_or_refrigeration_target(...) and compute_indirect_heat_pump_or_refrigeration_target(...) in OpenPinch.analysis.heat_pumps.service.

 Area targeting methods.

-OpenPinch.services.common.capital_cost_and_area_targeting.get_balanced_CC(T_col, H_hot, H_cold, H_hot_ut, H_cold_ut, dT_vals=None, RCP_hot=None, RCP_cold=None, RCP_hot_ut=None, RCP_cold_ut=None)[source]
+OpenPinch.analysis.targeting.area_cost.get_balanced_CC(T_col, H_hot, H_cold, H_hot_ut, H_cold_ut, dT_vals=None, RCP_hot=None, RCP_cold=None, RCP_hot_ut=None, RCP_cold_ut=None)[source]

 Create the balanced composite curve using process and utility streams.